A Crying Nightmare

 At thirteen, Daddy was killed in a plane crash and instead of feeling that pain on that day, I buried it deep in my soul.
 What choice did I have?
 I was shipped off to boarding school that same year and whatever hope of facing my grief was left, was completely destroyed with that particular move.
 But again, I never dared to notice the pain.
 There are, it seems, somethings in this life we simply cannot bear to see.

-I’ve lived a life, for many decades, like a bull in a china shop, unaware of what I wanted and worse, unaware of what I was doing and the hard truth of that is, that my fear of facing my grief hurt myself and those around me.
+I’ve lived a life, for many decades, like a bull in a china shop, unaware of what I wanted and worse, unaware of what I was doing and the hard truth of that is, that my fear of facing my grief has hurt those around me.
 So, my healing work and especially this dream are very important it seems.
 Choosing to be the frilly person I am, rather than creating a ‘big-man’ persona, to make others happy has lead me back to myself!

 This nightmare has shone a light on the simplicity of the workings of this particular human being and for that, I am deeply grateful.